iota-community/DAO-Pioneers/session-documents/2021/session-3.md

 DAOstack aims to support the entire process of building DAOs, and so the stack currently includes everything from basic peer-to-peer decision-making modules to a fully functional user interface that requires no technical knowledge.

-“There is a natural tension between scalability, the number of decisions a collective can make in a period of time, and resilience, the incorruptibility of those decisions.
-We resolve that tension with a new collective decision-making process, called holographic consensus, whereby small groups can make decisions on behalf of the larger majority in such a way that guarantees perfect alignment between the two.”
+"There is a natural tension between scalability, the number of decisions a collective can make in a period of time, and resilience, the incorruptibility of those decisions.
+We resolve that tension with a new collective decision-making process, called holographic consensus, whereby small groups can make decisions on behalf of the larger majority in such a way that guarantees perfect alignment between the two."

 — DAOstack architect Matan Field

 This is where the GEN token comes into play.
 GEN is a [cryptocurrency](https://en.wikipedia.org/wiki/Cryptocurrency) that manages attention within the DAOstack ecosystem.
 GEN cannot buy voting power, nor does holding it grant voting privileges, but you can use GEN to place a stake for or against a proposal.
 This stake influences whether or not the proposal rises into the collective attention of the voters.
-If you stake for proposals that the voters then pass, you’re rewarded with more GEN. If you stake for a proposal that then fails, you lose your GEN. And vice versa if you stake against a proposal.
+If you stake for proposals that the voters then pass, you're rewarded with more GEN. If you stake for a proposal that then fails, you lose your GEN. And vice versa if you stake against a proposal.

 This staking system effectively amounts to a prediction market that runs in parallel to the voting apparatus.

 Since predictors are incentivized to pick out the best, most DAO-aligned proposals, we can lower the passing requirements for the top predicted proposals: these proposals can be passed much more quickly and with fewer total votes than other proposals.
 This creates a dynamic we call holographic consensus.

-To create DAOs resilient to corruption, DAOstack’s first governance templates implement voting rights using a system called Reputation.
-Reputation is a score assigned to each user that represents that user’s voter power.
+To create DAOs resilient to corruption, DAOstack's first governance templates implement voting rights using a system called Reputation.
+Reputation is a score assigned to each user that represents that user's voter power.
 Each DAO has a separate ledger of Reputation scores, and so Reputation cannot be directly transferred from peer to peer.
 Rather, it is distributed through the passing of proposals inside the DAO.

-Indirect transfers of Reputation that cannot be completely prevented, such as a user transferring selling control of their account, are discouraged by a DAO’s ability to slash Reputation: if DAO voters find that an account has indirectly transferred its voting power, the DAO can pass a proposal to set that account’s Reputation score to zero.
+Indirect transfers of Reputation that cannot be completely prevented, such as a user transferring selling control of their account, are discouraged by a DAO's ability to slash Reputation: if DAO voters find that an account has indirectly transferred its voting power, the DAO can pass a proposal to set that account's Reputation score to zero.

 <img width="660" alt="image" src="https://user-images.githubusercontent.com/77154511/147893286-465ac5fa-5d1d-4950-b505-035376612822.png">